eclipse-tractusx/eclipse-tractusx.github.io/docs/oss/code-reviews.md

   - ask for re-reviewing if necessary
 - PR is merged by the committer who has made the review

-## Step 1 - Content review (made by a contributor of he product team)
+## Step 1 - Content review (the responsibility lies with the product team)

 - Content checks are defined by the product teams
 - Check for meaningful and descriptive commit messages (amend / sqash committs for a PR)